stanford-ppl/spatial-doc/docs/site/tutorial/helloworld.rst

         println("2D pass? " + cksum_2D)
         println("scatter pass? " + cksum_scattered)

 Congratulations!
 You have completed the DRAM section of the tutorial.
-Please reference the `Compiling`_ and `Synthesizing and Testing`_ sections above for a refresher on how to test your app.
+Refer back to the `targets <../targets.rst>`_ section for a refresher on how to test your app.

 Below is a copy-pastable version of the code outlined above::